R-36 (missile)

 The R-36 (Р-36) is a family of intercontinental ballistic missiles (ICBMs) and space launch vehicles (Tsyklon) designed by the Soviet Union during the Cold War.
 The original R-36 was deployed under the GRAU index 8K67 and was given the NATO reporting name SS-9 Scarp.
-It was able to carry three warheads and was the first Soviet MRV (multiple re-entry vehicle) missile.
-The later version, the R-36M was produced under the GRAU designations 15A14 and 15A18 and was given the NATO reporting name SS-18 Satan.
+It was able to carry three warheads and was the first Soviet MIRV (multiple independently targetable re-entry vehicle) missile.
+The later version, the R-36M, also known as RS20, was produced under the GRAU designations 15A14 and 15A18 and was given the NATO reporting name SS-18 Satan.
 This missile was viewed by certain United States analysts as giving the Soviet Union first strike advantage over the U.S., particularly because of its rapid silo-reload ability, very heavy throw weight and extremely large number of re-entry vehicles.
 Some versions of the R-36M were deployed with 10 warheads and up to 40 penetration aids and the missile's high throw-weight made it theoretically capable of carrying more warheads or penetration aids.
 Contemporary U.S. missiles, such as the Minuteman III, carried up to three warheads at most.

 The R-36 became the base for the Tsyklon launch vehicles family.
 As of early 2021, Cyclone-4M, the last Tsyklon variant in development, is planned for launch in 2023 from Canso, Nova Scotia.

 Some R-36 missiles have been converted into Dnepr medium-lift launch vehicles, capable of putting up to 4,500 kg into orbit.